Shielding or Sealing a Case Record

 Process

-- After this time, the court may issue a temporary order to shield the record before a hearing and final decision.
-If the court does not issue a temporary order to seal, than the records become visible until the court rules on the motion to seal.
+When the motion to seal is filed, the records you are requesting to be sealed are automatically sealed for up to 5 business days.
+After this time, the court may issue a temporary order to shield the record before a hearing and final decision.
+If the court does not issue a temporary order to seal, the records become visible until the court rules on the motion to seal.

-If a party objects, the court will hold a hearing before making a decision.
-The court has 30 days after the hearing is held to make a decision.
-If no party objects within the response period, the court will make a decision on the motion to seal.
+If a party objects to the petition, the court will hold a hearing before making a decision.
+The court has 30 days after the hearing is held to issue a decision.

 Access to a Sealed Record - The public can ask for permission to see a sealed case record.
 Forms are available on the Maryland Courts website.